Skip to content

 Go With the Flow

-[originally published in The Canadian Architect, August 1999] The World Waterpark at West Edmonton Mall is a vast steel and … More
+The World Waterpark at West Edmonton Mall is a vast steel and glass-vaulted tropical microclimate in the middle of that … More

 chaos, complexity, leisure, Malls, prefab, suburbia, The Canadian Architect Magazine, theming, water, West Edmonton Mall